Learn Amazon

 How to Learn Amazon

 Training in web development or cybersecurity equips new learners with information technology skills for careers working with computers, preventing cyber threats, managing servers, and analyzing data.
 Training includes learning about Amazon’s AWS cloud computing.
-Noble Desktop offers a variety of IT Classes that prepare students to work in information technology.
-Courses include certifications that allow students to qualify for working in computer technology without taking on a traditional college major.
+Noble Desktop offers a variety of IT classes that prepare students to work in information technology.
+Courses include certifications that allow students to qualify to work in computer technology without taking on a traditional college major.
 Noble Desktop also offers live online IT classes that provide options for learning information technology from several online education providers.
-Virtual learning provides students with the same level of education they would receive from sitting in a classroom without having to leave the comforts of home.
+Virtual learning offers the same level of education as in-person classes, with the added convenience of learning from home.

 Noble Desktop provides other ways to gain skills in cloud computing, including options for on-demand learning.
-Unlike live online courses, on-demand classes allow students to learn at their own pace and on their own time, avoiding the stress of conflict with work or other commitments.
+Unlike live online courses, on-demand classes allow students to learn at their own pace and on their own time, avoiding the stress of conflicts with work or other commitments.
 Options for on-demand AWS training provide beginning and advanced students with courses from various education providers.
-For example, Skillspire offers a Cybersecurity course that focuses on fundamental and advanced issues related to cybersecurity.
-The course takes students through different security domains–operating systems, networks, and applications–while providing hands-on assessments for each area.
+For example, Skillspire offers a cybersecurity course that addresses both fundamental and advanced cybersecurity issues.
+The course takes students through different security domains—operating systems, networks, and applications—while providing hands-on assessments for each area.

 If you want to learn about Amazon Web Services’ cloud computing, but a busy schedule or other obligations prevent you from enrolling in a regular course, there are other alternatives.
-While Noble Desktop does not offer free tutorials specifically focused on training for Amazon Web Services, a Noble Desktop YouTube channel and other video outlets provide information and tips for using cloud computing platforms.
+While Noble Desktop does not offer free tutorials specifically focused on training for Amazon Web Services, Noble Desktop’s YouTube channel and other video outlets provide information and tips for using cloud computing platforms.
 Noble Desktop also offers free on-demand seminars that can be taken at any time, giving students skill-building options that fit their schedules.
-These options include the free Intro to Front End Web Development seminar for learning about web coding languages for designing and operating websites.
+These options include the free Intro to Front-End Web Development seminar, which covers web coding languages for designing and operating websites.

 Read the full guide on how to learn Web Development & Cybersecurity.